-LAHORE — The Punjab government has unveiled a substantial budget for the next fiscal year, announcing Rs 61.14 billion for the irrigation sector and Rs 5.73 billion for the energy sector.
-This was disclosed by Punjab Finance Minister Mujtaba Shuja-ur-Rehman during his budget speech at the Punjab Assembly on Tuesday.
+LAHORE — The Punjab government has announced a significant budget allocation for the upcoming fiscal year, dedicating Rs 61.14 billion to the irrigation sector and Rs 5.73 billion to the energy sector.
+This announcement was made by Punjab Finance Minister Mujtaba Shuja-ur-Rehman during his budget speech at the Punjab Assembly on Tuesday.

 Irrigation Development Focus

-The minister drew attention to rising water-related challenges and detailed the government’s plans to upgrade the canal system, reduce water loss, and strengthen irrigation infrastructure.
-For these initiatives, Rs 30 billion is designated for development expenditures, with Rs 31.14 billion for non-development expenditures for the fiscal year 2026-27.
+The minister highlighted the increasing challenges related to water management and outlined the government’s plans to enhance the canal system, minimize water loss, and reinforce irrigation infrastructure.
+For these crucial initiatives, Rs 30 billion is earmarked for development expenditures, while Rs 31.14 billion is allocated for non-development expenditures for the fiscal year 2026-27.

 Major Irrigation Projects

-The finance minister described major undertakings, allocating Rs 95 billion to water resources, irrigation, and flood protection for the current fiscal year.
+Key projects were detailed by the finance minister, who disclosed an allocation of Rs 95 billion to water resources, irrigation, and flood protection for the current fiscal year.
 Notable projects include:

-- Umbrella Canal Lining Project (Phase-II), aiming to line 500 kilometers of distributaries and minors.
+- The Umbrella Canal Lining Project (Phase-II), with plans to line 500 kilometers of distributaries and minors.

 Flood Resilience Initiative

 An allocation of Rs 56 billion is proposed for the Flood Resilience Programme.
-This aims to support 51 infrastructural schemes in the upcoming fiscal year, bolstering flood protection and infrastructure stability.
+This initiative aims to support 51 infrastructural schemes in the forthcoming fiscal year, enhancing flood protection and ensuring infrastructure stability.